Tibetan armor

 Tibetan culture has a long history of producing armor for military and ceremonial use.
 Tibetan armor came in many forms, and was produced into the 20th century due to the isolation of the Tibetan Plateau.

 History

 Development

-Tibetan armor was heavily influenced by the armors of China and the various Mongol peoples.
 According to Donald J. La Rocca of the Metropolitan Museum of Art's Department of Arms and Armor, Tibetan soldiers were most commonly protected by body armor, a helmet, and a rattan-reed shield reinforced with iron struts.
 Tibetan cavalry also protected their horses's bodies with thin leather armor and their heads with thick iron plates.
 The most common form of Tibetan armor was lamellar armor called byang bu'i khrab, which was created by overlapping squares of force-absorbing material.